By Ntombi Shilubane

 “Today’s distribution is special because we have such a wide range of people receiving bicycles,” says Tsatsi Phaweni, Qhubeka’s Executive Director.

-A total of 108 bicycles were distributed amongst learners, YMCA volunteers and members of the local Community Policing Forum in order to improve the beneficiaries’ access to schools and clinics.
+A total of 108 bicycles were distributed amongst learners, YMCA volunteers and members of the local Community Policing Forum in order to improve the beneficiaries’ access to schools, work and clinics.

 “They will all benefit from them in different ways.
 School children from Selelekela High School and Orlando High School will be able to get to school more quickly.
 The CPF will be able to patrol more effectively, thus boosting security in the area,” says Phaweni.